All Episodes

 Yes.

-they give you arm waving, they give you assurances, and they give you not one engineering study.
+And yet when you ask NASA for the technical data as to how the little plutonium canisters would survive if this thing were to re-enter the Earth's atmosphere, they give you arm waving, they give you assurances, and they give you not one engineering study.

-So NASA has become incredibly arrogant even on something as profound as human safety.
+So NASA has become incredibly arrogant, even on something as profound as human safety.

 Remember, I have been saying over the years that most of the system is honest.

-There are people going to work and doing the best for God, country, and apple pie, and they really believe all the fine words that I used to believe back when I was working with Walter and covering the space program.
+Most of NASA is what everybody thinks it is, or people going to work and doing the best for God, country, and apple pie, and they really believe all the fine words that I used to believe back when I was working with Walter and covering the space program.

 Then there is a dark contingent, a rogue element that has somehow taken control, and the honest guys don't even know these other guys exist.